 Here’s a not-so-fun-fact that should make RV owners take urgent and cautious note:

-But, here’s a not-so-fun-fact that should make RV owners take urgent note.
-An RV can burn completely to the ground in less than 10 minutes.
+An RV can burn completely to the ground in less than 10 minutes!

-According to the National Fire Protection Association (NFPA) 2018 report, the #1 cause (approx. 50%) of a home fires were due to space heaters.
-This should be a serious cause for alarm for anyone using portable heating appliances to heat their home (or RVs).
-It’s of utmost importance to know when, where and how to use these portable heaters wisely.
+According to the National Fire Protection Association (NFPA) in their 2018 report, the #1 cause (approx. 50%) of a home fires were due to space heaters.

-So, let’s dive into these space heater safety tips that will help keep you, your family and your RV safe from becoming a statistic.
+So, let’s dive into our space heater safety tips that may help keep you, your family and your RV safe from becoming a statistic.

 This blog article contains affiliate links.
 We may receive a small commission at no extra cost to you.
 Full disclosure here.

-Features to look for when shopping for a space heater
+What to look for in a space heater?

 Get the appropriate size heater to handle the area to be heated.
 Each should specify square footage, how many watts and how many amps the heater draws.